Semantics for eXtra large Banks

 The Configurable Ontology to Data model Transformation, CODT Tutorial.

 The Configurable Ontology to Data Model Transformation (CODT) technology created the 3000-entity FIBO Data Model.
 The U.S. Patent and Trademark Office (USPTO) has issued U.S. Patent No. 12,038,939 for the Configurable Ontology to Data Model Transformation (CODT).
-The patent opens CODT for Financial Institutions that have already customized the industry-standard ontology and need a data model reflecting their extensions (most of them are global banks).
+The patent opens CODT to Financial Institutions that have already customized the industry-standard ontology and need a data model that reflects their extensions (most of them are global banks).

-The CODT tutorial addresses challenges for Semantic Centers of Excellence leveraging ontologies for Data Management.
+The CODT tutorial addresses challenges faced by Semantic Centers of Excellence that leverage ontologies for Data Management.
 Semantic and conventional data management uses the same language instead of repeating silos.
 The vision is Semantic Enterprise Information Architecture with ontologies at the apex and derived data, message, process, and object models.

 I recommend watching the video first and then downloading a PDF of the PowerPoint for your reference.
 The video demos the screenshots in PowerDesigner and MS Excel; the voiceover has twice the word count because it explains the diagrams.